DKambich/Vocowl/README.md

 npm install
 ```

-**NOTE: Before running the project locally, you will need to replace the Google Maps API key stored in `credentials.ts`.
-The API key must be configured for both the base [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) and the [Google Places API](https://developers.google.com/maps/documentation/javascript/places).
-Google Maps and Google Place Search related functionality will not work if this is not done.
-Specifically, you will need to enable the Geocoding API, Maps Javascript API, and Place API**
+**NOTE: Before running the project locally, you will need create and replace the [HERE API](https://developer.here.com/) key stored in `credentials.ts`.
+Restaurant search functionality will not work if this is not done.**

 ### Running: